thomasebsmith/arm-emulator/README.md

 status](https://github.com/thomasebsmith/arm-emulator/workflows/CI/badge.svg)

 This is a lightweight ARM emulator written in cross-platform C++.
-Incidentally, this project also includes an ARM disassembler; however, the disassembler is not the primary focus of this project.
+This project also includes an ARM disassembler; however, the disassembler is not the primary focus of this project.

 ## Build Prerequisites